HundredDucks/streaming-01-getting-started/README.md

 Then click the checkmark in the upper right to close that file and save your commit message.
 "Sync your changes" to push to GitHub.

+I was able to commit using the Terminal in VS Code.
+Other than having to git add some files, there were no issues.

 ### Option B: Use Git Bash or Terminal Commands (Easy as well):

 Open a new `Git Bash` or Terminal window.
 Run the following commands one at a time.